catalogicsoftware/kubedr/docs/devguide/source/intro.rst

  Introduction
 ==============

-The *Kubedr* project implements data protection for metadata of Kubernetes stored in *etcd*.
+The *Kubedr* project implements data protection for cluster data of Kubernetes stored in *etcd*.
 In addition, certificates can be backed up as well but that is optional.